patrick0330/Network_Programming/lab3/lab3.md

 timeout 20 ./tcpcbr 3
 ```

 4. Check the &#34;I/O Graphs&#34; window to ensure that your program sends at the bitrate we expected.
-For your reference, a sample screenshot for the &#34;I/O Graphs&#34; window is shown below.&lt;br/&gt;
+For your reference, a sample screenshot for the &#34;I/O Graphs&#34; window is shown below.
 ![I/O Graphs](https://inp111.zoolab.org/lab03.2/io_graphs.png)

 5. Grading Policy: